random-corporation/random-corporation/text-walls.md

 ##Text Walls

+Text Walls lets you curate pieces of inspirational text that you want to set as wallpaper.

 **Privacy Policy**

 Andli built the Text Walls app as an Ad Supported app.
 This SERVICE is provided by Andli at no cost and is intended for use as is.